top of page

 3. Repeat rubbing your cloth (etc.) on the soap whenever you need more

-If you want to fill your sink with water, go for it.
+If you'd like to fill your sink with water, go for it.
 However, all that is needed is for your dishes to be wet.
-Once you're done, pour off any water that has gathered in the soap bowl.
+Once you're done washing, pour off any water that has gathered in the soap bowl.
 This will extend the life of your soap, which will last you a very long time!

 (See the end of this post for tips on how to extend this time as much as possible!)

-And here's the kicker - the ingredient list is two things: saponified coconut oil (a.k.a. coconut oil that's been turned into soap) and a couple essential oils for a fresh scent.
+And here's the kicker - the ingredient list is two things: saponified coconut oil (a.k.a. coconut oil that's been turned into soap) and some essential oils for a fresh scent.

 And how about another perk?
-Not only does this solid dish soap lather beautifully and clean up all those foody messes, it can also be used for so much more than just your dishes!
+Not only does this solid dish soap lather beautifully and clean up all those foody messes, it can also be used for so much more than just your day-to-day dishes, pots and pans!

 Use it For More Than Just Dishes

-Use your Solid Dish Soap as a multipurpose cleaner around your kitchen and bathroom, scrubbing down your stovetop, disinfecting after preparing meat, for cleaning your makeup brushes, small paint brushes, and so much more!
+Use your Solid Dish Soap as a multipurpose cleaner around your entire home, including the bathroom.
+It's a fantastic window cleaner and cuts through the grime on kitchen windows with little effort.
+Clean your makeup brushes, small paint brushes, and so much more.
+It's also a great option to bring along camping.
 The possibilities are almost endless!

 What are you missing out on?
 Plastic bottles!!!
 Oh, it feels so good to avoid these.
 You'll also miss the inevitable times when all the bubbles are gone from your sink full of once-was-soapy-water-now-turned-dirty-and-oily and you have to choose to trust there's still soap in there doing it's job.
 Plus, you'll miss out on harsh ingredients and most likely toxic chemicals absorbing into your body and going down the drain.
 Sounds good to me!